Aseptic Filling: Process, Advantages, and Applications

 Cosmetics Industry

-In the cosmetics industry, there are also numerous products where microbiological spoilage must be avoided, and no preservatives should be used.
-These may include sterile creams, lotions, or liquid soaps.
+In the cosmetics industry, there are also numerous products where microbiological spoilage must be avoided without the use of parabens or other preservatives.
+This may include sterile creams, lotions, or liquid soaps.

 The advantages of aseptic filling at a glance: